David Groh: Career

 Groh co-starred in the sitcom Rhoda in which he played Joe Gerard, a New York City building demolition company owner who met and married Rhoda Morgenstern, the best friend of Mary Richards from CBS's The Mary Tyler Moore Show.
 The show premiered September 9, 1974 and Joe and Rhoda married in the seventh episode.
-The network gave the marriage much advance publicity, and the episode proved a ratings blockbuster, having drawn some 50 million viewers to become one of television's most-watched single episodes.
+The network gave the marriage much advance publicity, and the episode proved a ratings blockbuster, drawing some 50 million viewers to become one of television's most-watched single episodes.

 In season three, the couple separated and later divorced.
 Groh was dropped to recurring status during season three, and he made only a few guest appearances that season before being written out of the show entirely.
-According to Valerie Harper, Groh was written out of the show when the producers decided that Rhoda worked better with its star as a single woman.
-"We all felt very bad about David not continuing," she said.
-The two remained lifelong friends.
 However, this change was not embraced by the show's audience and ratings began to decline sharply.
 Rhoda was eventually canceled in the fall of 1978.
 Groh starred in his own series, opposite Joan Hackett, in the short-lived Another Day, in the spring of 1978 and went on to make his Broadway theatre debut in Neil Simon's Chapter Two.

 From 1983 to 1985, Groh played D.L.
 Brock in the ABC soap opera General Hospital, leaving the show to appear in the off Broadway play Be Happy for Me (1986).
 The New York Times drama critic Frank Rich found Groh "completely convincing as the brash gold-chain-and-bikini-clad Lothario".
 Other New York City theater credits include Road Show (1987), and The Twilight of the Golds (1993).